conjuncts/cognates/README.md

-These scripts date to 2024 December
+These scripts date to 2024 December (initial efforts from May 2024)